chmouel/gosmee/README.md

 You really want to secure that endpoint, you can generate some letsencrypt certificate and use the `--tls-cert` and `--tls-key` flags to specify them.

-To use it you go to your url and a suffix with your random ID.
+To use it you go to your URL and a suffix with your random ID.
 For example :

 <https://myserverurl/RANDOM_ID>